aiidateam/aiida-common-workflows/docs/source/workflows/base/relax.rst

     * ``moderate``: a safe choice for prototyping and preliminary studies.
     * ``precise``: uses parameters that might result in an computationally expensive simulation but provides well converged results.

-  More details on the parameter choices for the eleven implementations supporting the relax common are reported in the supplementary material of (doi paper).
+  More details on the parameter choices for the eleven implementations supporting the relax common are reported in the supplementary material of `S. P. Huber et al., npj Comput.
+Mater.
+7, 136 (2021)`_.
   Three inspections method are implemented for the protocol specifications:

   .. code:: python